ourzora/offchain/docs/usage.md

 ## Using custom parsers

-By default, the pipeline runs with all collection and schema parsers.
+By default, the pipeline runs with all collection, schema, and catch-all parsers.
 You can pass in a list of specific parser instances to run.
 For instance, the following configuration runs the pipeline using only the ENS collection parser.

 ```python
 from offchain.metadata.pipelines.metadata_pipeline import MetadataPipeline